jhicks0/drop_ir_cal/README.md

 Once the bath temperature has stabilized, data is collected for ~1 minute.
 Then, the temperature of the IR sensor body is raised (need to experiment with integrated heater coil versus heat gun) for a moment (max 5 seconds).
 Once finished, the system is allowed to stabilize (~30 seconds).
 Next, three puffs of air are blown past the sensor lens (spaced approximately 5 seconds apart).
 After this, data is collected for another ~1 minute, before shutting down.

 IR data is saved to PN_SN_IR_YYYYMMDDTHHMM at 8Hz.
 Thermistor data is saved to PN_SN_TH_YYYYMMDDTHHMM at 1 sample/2 to 3 seconds.
-Thermistor data is recorded in raw A to D counts and is subsequently converted to Kelvin and then to Celcius.
-SPRT data is saved to PN_SN_ST_YYYYMMDDTHHMM at 1 sample/2 seconds.
-All data is up/downsampled as needed to reach 1 sample/s.
+Thermistor data is recorded in raw A to D counts and is subsequently converted to Kelvin and then to Celsius.
+The IR data either needs to be downsampled or the sample rate decreased.
+The thermistor data either needs to be upsampled or the sample rate increased.
+SPRT data is saved to PN_SN_ST_YYYYMMDDTHHMM at 1Hz, different than the default of 0.5Hz.
+This is done from the 1594A by navigating to Main Menu>Measure Menu>Timing Settings>Sample Period and changing 2 to 1.
 All data is merged into one data file organized by date-timestamp.

 ### Data Analysis